Kelly, Marte HR as Diamondbacks finish sweep, beat Jays 8-2

 Diamondbacks: RHP Taylor Clarke (1-2, 4.43) starts the opener of a three-game series at Philadelphia.
 Clarke has allowed two earned runs or fewer in three of his four starts.
 RHP Jerad Eickhoff (3-3, 4.14) starts for the Phillies.

-Blue Jays: Toronto is off Monday.
-RHP Trent Thornton (1-4, 4.73) starts Tuesday as the Blue Jays begin a three-game series at Baltimore.
+Blue Jays: RHP Trent Thornton (1-4, 4.73) starts Tuesday as the Blue Jays begin a three-game series at Baltimore.
 Thornton has not figured in the decision in four straight starts since his first career win, May 14 at San Francisco.
 The Orioles have not named a starter.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports